bright/new-www/_posts/2018-02-06-how-to-publish-a-library-to-a-maven-repository.md

 ---
 layout: post
-title: How to publish a library to a Maven repository with maven-publish plugin
+title: How to publish a library to a Maven repository with the maven-publish plugin
 author: piotr
 hidden: true
 tags: maven jcenter jvm  gradle kotlin